 TO

-A commitment to functional zero.
+A commitment to measurable reductions.

 Assembling an accountable, community-wide team and system